Help Center

 Typical Time Estimates

-Tip: Track your actual removal times to get accurate estimates for different print types.
+Tip: Track your actual removal times to build accurate estimates for different print types.

 What Is Support Removal?

-Time spent removing support structures and cleaning up the areas where supports were attached.
+Time spent removing support structures and cleaning up support contact points.

 Includes: